 His death sparked outrage, protests, and an investigation by the U.S. Justice Department.
 Both the Justice Department and state Attorney General have now declined to file criminal charges against the police officers involved in the case.

-The officers’ handling of the confrontation has come under intense scrutiny from the public, and could lead to criminal charges.
-The debate over the officers’ conduct is likely to include discussion of Sterling’s criminal record and whether it is at all relevant when assessing the officers’ conduct.
-The legal questions in the case will focus on what happened in the confrontation between Sterling and the officers right before he was shot.
+The officers’ handling of the confrontation came under intense scrutiny from the public at the time in part because of cell phone video.
+The debate over the officers’ conduct included discussion of Sterling’s criminal record and whether it is at all relevant when assessing the officers’ conduct.
+However, the legal questions in the case focused on what happened in the confrontation between Sterling and the officers right before he was shot.
 Sterling’s case file does provide a fuller biography of the man, however.